-The Olare Motorogi Conservancy lends itself to excellent walking safaris – one of the best ways to really experience its beauty 'up close and personal' in the company of experienced and knowledgeable bush guides.
-You can include an overnight in a 'Fly Camp’ – a basic, but comfortable mobile camp consisting of 2-man dome tents with camp cots, fully staffed and erected before your arrival.
-The walks aren't strenuous (about 5km) and allow you to appreciate the finer details of the African bush: plants, grasses, insects, animal spoor, burrows – as well as close encounters with big game on occasion.
+The Olare Motorogi Conservancy lends itself to excellent walking safaris which one of the best ways to really experience its beauty 'up close and personal' in the company of experienced and knowledgeable bush guides.
+You can include an overnight stay in a 'Fly Camp' which is a fully-staffed basic but comfortable mobile camp consisting of 2-man dome tents with camp cots.
+The walks aren't strenuous (about 5 km) and allow you to appreciate the finer details of the African bush with all its plants, grasses, insects, animal spoors, burrows and, on occasion, close encounters with big game.

 Various game activities

 Early morning and late afternoon game drives in open safari vehicles are the most productive for good game sightings.
 Watching wildlife at close range, without encroaching on their space, is always fascinating and your guides have excellent experience and instincts and will do their best to find any particular animals on your wish list.
 There are no rigid schedules and guests decide on the duration and frequency of game drives.
 Picnics, packed lunches and sundowners are easily arranged to let you prolong your game viewing experience.
 Hot air ballooning (optional extra) is an exceptional experience that allows you to get a feel of the enormity of the Maasai Mara and the many animals that make it their home.

 Cultural visits and community projects

 You can visit local Maasai villages to gain an insight into their way of life, and perhaps be lucky enough to witness their traditional dancing.
 Kicheche and the Olare Orok Trust support a number of schools and projects in the area and visits to these are also welcome.